jangelchik/basketball_efficiency/README.md

 # We want to investigate the predictivity of regular season wins based on a team roster's individual efficiency metrics from the prior year.
-## More simply, do efficiency metrics truly capture a player's contribution to his team's success?
+## More simply, does an individual's efficiency metric score really indicate his abilty to contribute to his team?

 There are a handful of efficiency metrics that are worth invesitgating here: